Tissue sampling, processing and staining

 6. Duration

-Fixation are able to protect the structure of bone from damage that may be caused by the acids that are employed as decalcifying agents.
+Fixation protects the structure of bone from damage that may be caused by the acids that are employed as decalcifying agents.
 Poorly-fixed specimens can become macerated and stain poorly and extended fixation times for bone should be carried out before commencing decalcification.
 Bone specimens should be sawn into thin slices using fine tooth saws prior to decalcification.
 The method is usually carried out between the stages of fixation and processing and is essential for good section preparation and is used for bone and other tissues that may contain calcified areas.
 Several agents have been used to decalcify tissues, each having advantages & disadvantages.

-Use of acids
+1. Use of acids

 Table 1.
 Strong mineral acids